Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 	- Minia fights Airiona in cyberspace
 	- Mini falls in the backyard of Makkusu

+		Makkusu asks what happend Minia tells him that she is not supposed to tell him but because he saved her that he will tell him.
+She insist that he does not tell anyone because if word gets out she will be in trouble

+	- Makkusu tells a worried Spike what happen

+		it is placed on the news Minia teleports to Makkusu enraged that he told

 	- Makkusu learns that Airiona is a cyvolter and he may have been helping them
 7. Approach To The Inmost Cave
+	- Makkusu finds old cyber.tech

+		Makkusu realizes that even if he makes it into the tournament he won't be of much help since he can't go into a BurstDrive mode.

+		He finds a hole in the ground left by Minia in it is old cyber.tech this is just what he needs to compete on even grounds
 	- Minia helps Makkusu who is bullied

 		Akia tells haha look at Makkusu trying to get buff you think that just because you are geting in shape you will become a cybervator. lets see what you got.